-Throughout the application process, PBDA will issue clarifying guidance on application requirements, to streamline project development and clarify requirements for applicants.
+In a timely manner throughout the application process, PBDA will issue clarifying guidance on application requirements, to streamline project development and clarify requirements for applicants.
 This will include a series of webinars covering frequently asked application questions, prevailing wage requirements, Environmental and Historical Preservation (EHP) requirements, Build America, Buy America (BABA) requirements, FCC data review, and other key application components.
-Webinars will also review the regulations outlined in the BEAD Notice of Funding Opportunity (NOFO) to ensure adherence including:
+Webinars will be accessible to any eligible applicant, and will also review the regulations outlined in the BEAD Notice of Funding Opportunity (NOFO) to ensure adherence including:

-- Disbursement of funding to sub-grantees for all deployment projects, at a minimum, on a reimbursable basis (which would allow the state or territory to withhold funds if the sub-grantee fails to take the actions the funds are intended to subsidize). - Claw back provisions (see above) in agreements between the state or territory and any subgrantee. - Timely sub-grantee reporting mandates. - Robust sub-grantee monitoring practices.
+- Disbursement of funding to sub-grantees for all deployment projects, at a minimum, on a reimbursable basis (which would allow the state or territory to withhold funds if the subgrantee fails to take the actions the funds are intended to subsidize). - Clawback provisions (see above) in agreements between the state or territory and any sub-grantee. - Timely sub-grantee reporting mandates. - Robust sub-grantee monitoring practices.